Anglepi/CommandFTL/README.md

 The base image I chose is `golang:alpine` since it includes just what I need and nothing more, it is a very small image perfect to optimize the size of my image.

-It sets the workdir and perform the updates without using the cache and in the same `RUN` instruction, and finally sets the user to the newly created one which has no root permissions and adds the GOPATH which is necessary for it to work.
+It sets the workdir and performs the updates without using the cache and in the same `RUN` instruction, and finally sets the user to the newly created one which has no root permissions and adds the GOPATH which is necessary for it to work.

 As you can see, the Dockerfile is really simple, the only thing worth mentioning is `ENV CGO_ENABLED 0`.
 This is to disable the feature that allows Go packages to call C code.
-Since it is not necessary for me, I disabled it to optmize everything a little more.
+Since it is not necessary for me, I disabled it to optimize everything a little more.

 ### Deploying the image

 This image is currently deployed to both [Dockerhub](https://hub.docker.com/r/anglepi/commandftl) and [Github Container Registry](https://github.com/Anglepi/CommandFTL/pkgs/container/commandftl) (both links to my image at these domains).
 The process to do this is defined in a [github action](https://github.com/Anglepi/CommandFTL/blob/main/.github/workflows/deploy-test-image.yml) I created with the following workflow:

 1. Download the repository to get the image
-1. Log in at Dockerhub
+1. Login at Dockerhub
 1. Extracts the metadata of my repository
 1. Build and push the image to Dockerhub
-1. Log in at Github Container Registry
+1. Login at Github Container Registry
 1. Build and push the image to GHCR

 This image is not built with the code, that is the main reason I do not need to update it with every change in the repository.
 I specified this action to be launched every time I make changes in my Dockerfile or in this file itself.